verfasor/X230-Hackintosh/README.md

 # What Doesn’t Work?

 - Inbuilt WiFi, you can hack BIOS/install a Mac-compatible WiFi card.
-I highly recommend a external device like Comfast CF-811AC for the time being.
+I highly recommend an external device like Comfast CF-811AC for the time being.
 - Fingerprint reader

 # FAQ.